-- Email your results including Garmin/Strava/etc output to firstname.lastname@example.org.
-Your finishing times MUST be logged by Tuesday at noon in order to get an official finishing time.
+- Fill out our Google form to submit your results, or email the RDs if you have problems at firstname.lastname@example.org.
+Your finishing times MUST be logged by Tuesday at 2pm in order to get an official finishing time.

 - Run solo.
 Run with a friend.
 Run fast.
 Run for fun.
 Bring your kids.
 (Kids, bring your parents!)

 - You can submit one semi-virtual time per week in place of the in-person event.

 The Course & Course Etiquette

 The course is run on trails through Mine Falls Park.
 The terrain for the 5K is mostly flat, wide & well groomed.
 The footing is rugged but safe, over rocks, roots and packed dirt.
 The 5-mile race utilizes some of the lesser-used trails in the park, through winding single-track and rolling riverside paths.
 The 5-mile course is more technical, especially for the final mile.